Do you think the animal kingdom plays a crucial role in maintaining the balance of our ecosystems? Yes, definitely!

 Scientific Name: Taeniopygia guttata

 Zebra Finches are small, friendly birds with distinctive black and white markings on their plumage.
-They are known for their cheerful songs.
+They are known for their cheerful songs and are popular with kids and families as an engaging animal to observe.

 Interesting Facts